patrickdbrowne/Projects/Blockchain_Development/Projects/README.md

  # Attribution
  Please refer to Licence.md
  The Source-Code is Distributed under the License: “Attribution CC BY 4.0”.
-A link can be found here: